 Day trips from Princeton offer a wide array of attractions within the state — the Jersey shore, farmlands, minor league baseball with the Trenton Thunder (the AA Affiliate of the New York Yankees) the Pine Barrens, the Appalachian Trail and even ski slopes.

-Prospective graduate students interested in visiting can find information at Visit Us.
+Prospective graduate students interested in visiting can find information at Meet With Us.